 - The start time of the discussion board.

 - A website link which will take you to the board’s login screen.

 - The username and password you will need to log into the board.

 Please keep this information in a safe place!
 To access the discussion on the scheduled date and time, you will need to use the information provided in this invitation email.

 7 quick tips to get the most out of the discussion.

-Participating in a discussion board is like commenting on Facebook, LinkedIn or Twitter.
+Participating in a micro community discussion is like commenting on micro focused Facebook, LinkedIn or Twitter.